ThePendulum/unprint/README.md

 Options
 * `styleAttribute`: the CSS style attribute to extract, returns an object with all properties by default.
+* `attemptBugfix`: Attempts to fix/bypass JSDOM quirks related in particular to style attributes containing `url()`, at the risk of losing some surrounding definitions (e.g. `url() 0 0 no-repeat;` may become `url()`.
+Try disabling this property if you require those definitions; it may break the attribute entirely, though.

 Returns the CSS style attributes of an element as an object.